spiral/docs/components/validation.md

 * data is an array of fields to be validated
 * rules is set of validation rules to be applied to every data field

-> The default spiral implementation `Validator` requires instances of `ContainerInterface` and `ValidationProvider` (to provide a list of available validations).
+> The default spiral implementation `Validator` requires instances of `ContainerInterface` and `ConfiguratorInterface` (to provide a list of available validations using section "validation").
 This means that you have to request the validator instance using the  container to ensure that it's configured correctly.

 Now we can create a sample validator in our controller action: